holdenweb/python/README.md

 Python language!

-This site is currently a mirror of Python's official repository, which lives at https://hg.python.org/, updated daily as a service to those who are already using Github and find it a more convenient distribution channel.
+This site is currently a mirror of Python's official repository, which lives at https://hg.python.org/cpython, updated daily as a service to those who are already using Github and find it a more convenient distribution channel.

 ## Yes, Contributions Are Welcome

 The official Python source code repository is currently implemented on Mercurial.
-The Python Developers' Guide is at https://docs.python.org/devguide/, and it explains all you need you know to join the Python developers.
-If you are interested in contributring then we especially recommend that you read https://docs.python.org/devguide/#contributing.
+The Python Developers' Guide is at https://docs.python.org/devguide/, and it explains all you need to know to join the Python developers.
+If you are interested in contributing then we especially recommend that you read https://docs.python.org/devguide/#contributing.

-Thanks for taking time to visit the Python repository, and for yout interest in Python.
+Thanks for taking time to visit the Python repository, and for your interest in Python.

 -----------------------------------------------------------------------